Stan Ogden: Storylines

 While Stan remained faithful to his local, for a few years he drifted from job to job.
 At various times, he was a milkman (early mornings compensated by afternoons in the pub), a coalman, an ice-cream salesman, a chauffeur, a street photographer, a professional wrestler (in his only match he was thrown from the ring into Hilda's lap) and an artist (creating sculptures from scrap metal; this backfired when his masterpiece was taken to the tip by mistake).
-However, in 1969 Stan bought a window cleaning round, and this would remain his primary means of support for the rest of his life.
+However, in 1969, Stan bought a window cleaning round, and this would remain his primary means of support for the rest of his life.

 Through many harsh years of drinking and rages, Hilda stuck by him, believing that he was her man, no matter what.
 They were uncommunicative to each other, and Stan left Hilda to take all responsibilities for their home, including trying to pay the bills with their limited resources.
 This proved too much for Hilda, and in 1967 she suffered a nervous breakdown and disappeared.
 She was found wandering in Liverpool a few days later, and recovered, but the lack of promise in their lives hung over them like a shadow.
 For Stan and Hilda, life was marginal at best.
 They were never more than a short step from absolute poverty.

 To prove himself a dab hand at whatever he turned his hand to, Stan installed a serving hatch between the kitchen/living room and the front room, but goofed and made it big enough for a canteen.
 Hilda liked the hatch, but pointed out that she had little use for it, as they never used the front room anyway.
 He also ruined Hilda's precious Alpine "muriel" that covered one entire living room wall when he fell asleep in the bath and overflowed water seeped through the floor.

-The seventies brought the Ogdens a long streak of bad luck.
-Their grandson Darren Barlow was killed along with his father David in a car accident in Australia in 1970, their house had to be fumigated, Stan was suspected of being a Peeping Tom, and a chimney accident caused coal soot to ruin their furniture.
+The 1970s brought the Ogdens a long streak of bad luck beginning when their grandson Darren Barlow was killed along with his father David in a car accident in Australia in 1970.
+Later their house had to be fumigated, Stan was suspected of being a Peeping Tom, and a chimney accident caused coal soot to ruin their furniture.
 Hilda blamed their bad luck on No. 13 and ordered Stan to change the house number to No. 12A.
 Hilda prepared a roast lamb dinner to celebrate, but when she went outside to see the new numbers inadvertently locked them both out.
 By the time Stan broke in, their dinner was burned.
 It seemed that No. 13 wasn't unlucky, Hilda and Stan were.
 On top of this, the council ordered them to change the number back.
 On 12 December 1970, Stan heard about Minnie having been taken hostage at No. 5 by Joe Donnelli (Shane Rimmer), and exchanged himself for her, unaware that Joe was armed with a gun.
 He was forced by Joe to sing Christmas carols to him at gunpoint until the Police arrived and Joe ended it all when he shot himself.